Where to Stay in Cork: Bedding Down in Ireland's Rebel City

 The Maryborough Hotel and Spa (from $170/night) in Douglas occupies a Georgian mansion where guests can pretend they’ve inherited a country estate without the accompanying tax burdens.
 The spa facilities rank among Cork’s finest, offering treatments that promise to detoxify bodies that spent the previous day sampling every whiskey at the Jameson Experience in nearby Midleton.

 Rochestown Park Hotel (from $130/night) offers free parking and easy highway access – it’s where Cork’s hurling teams often stay before big matches, the Irish equivalent of bunking with the Yankees but with more shin bruises.
-These southside options particularly suit families and travelers who prefer quieter surroundings with easy 10-15 minute taxi rides ($12-15) to the city center.
+These southside options particularly suit families and travelers who prefer quieter surroundings with easy 10-15 minute taxi rides ($12-15) to the city center, plus convenient access for day trips following a detailed Kinsale itinerary to the nearby coastal town.

 Practical tip: Hotels here often include free parking worth $15-20/day in saved city center parking fees – money better spent on another round at The Oliver Plunkett or that handcrafted woolen scarf that definitely won’t languish unused in your closet back home.